maximgeller/projects/fake_news_naive_bayes/tutorial.md

 $$
 P (A\mid B) =  \frac{P(B\mid A)P(A) }{P(B)}
 $$
-Okay, this might confusing to look at, so let's start with the idea of  **conditional probability**, which is defined in the following way:
+Okay, this might confusing to look at, so let's start with the idea of  **conditional probability**, which we'll define in the following way:

-> Blockquote
+> The likelihood of event A happening given event B does happen.

+Cool, so you might already be able to see how this plays into the theorem.
+Bayes

 ### Optional: Google Colab